OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Rollup_Protocol.md

 You’re welcome to study, observe, and even participate in the rollup protocol, but you don’t need to, and most people won’t.
 So if you’re a typical train passenger who just wants to read or talk to your neighbor, you can skip right to the [next section](Validators.md) of this document.
 If not, read on!

 The second thing to understand about the rollup protocol is *that the protocol doesn’t decide the results of transactions, it only confirms the results*.
 The results are uniquely determined by the sequence of messages in the chain’s inbox.
 So once your transaction message is in the chain’s inbox, its result is knowable--and Arbitrum nodes will report your transaction to be done.
-The role of the rollup protocol is to confirm transaction results that, as far as Arbitrum users are concerned, already exist.
-(This is why Arbitrum users can ignore the rollup protocol.)
+The role of the rollup protocol is to confirm transaction results that, as far as Arbitrum users are concerned, have already occurred.
+(This is why Arbitrum users can effectively ignore the rollup protocol.)

 You might wonder why we need the rollup protocol.
 If everyone knows the results of transactions already, why bother confirming them?
 The protocol exists for two reasons.
 First, somebody might lie about a result, and we need a definitive, trustless way to tell who is lying.
 Second, Ethereum doesn’t know the results.
 The whole point of a Layer 2 scaling system is to run transactions without Ethereum needing to do all of the work--and indeed Arbitrum can go fast enough that Ethereum couldn’t hope to monitor every Arbitrum transaction.
 But once a result is confirmed, Ethereum knows about it and can rely on it.